 Calculation = adds

 While qualitative research is good at answering ‘what’ and ‘why’ questions it is less effective at answering ‘how’ many or ‘how much’ questions.
 Simple scoring techniques overcome the problem by distinguishing the ‘really good’ from the ‘ok’ responses.
 These also allow people to think for themselves and mitigate the group ‘herd’ effect.
-They also spotlight winning ideas and make sure research really helps marketing colleagues drive business forward.
+They also spotlight winning ideas and make sure research really helps marketing colleagues drive the business forward.

 2. While quantitative and qualitative research were once different disciplines, and worlds apart, they are now blurring and overlapping.
 This presents new creative opportunities for researchers.

 3. It is a myth that mixed research methods costs more.
 When writing your next market research brief be clear about your questions and guidelines – especially budgetary.
-This encourages qualitative research agency ‘creativity’ ;-).
+This encourages agency ‘creativity’ ;-).

 (1) University of Columbia, History of Focus Group Research

 (2) An insight is a ‘consumer need, want or belief that points to a new opportunity.
 Perhaps giving extra importance to something that has previously been ignored, forgotten or dismissed.
 Net the insight should shed new light and aid the business or brand.
 Chapter 13, Managing Market Research, The Marketing Director’s Handbook.